paulbousquet/SmoothLP/README.md

 * H1 is the period the IRF starts
 * r sets order of the limit polynomial.
 More specifically, the $r$-th derivitive of the IRF converges to 0 as $\lambda$ grows
 * Lag allows you to include lags of control variables in the conditioning set.
 For this, a `tsset` command must be run before `lproj_irf`
 * vmat takes option "nw" if you would rather use Newey-West standard errors over Huber-White, but note that [Herbst and Johannsen (2024)](http://www.sciencedirect.com/science/article/pii/S0304407624000010) finds the NW variance matrix will often be biased while [Plagborg-Møller and Montiel Olea (2021)](https://joseluismontielolea.com/lp_inference_ecta.pdf) show that if a sufficient number of lags are included as controls, the usual HW errors are unbiased and autocorrelation robust.
+* se allows you to scale the size of the shock (by default, it's a 1 std shock).
+* Alternativly, you can add the `noadj` option for a pure plot of the coefficients
+* Add `cum` to instead do cumulative IRFs
+* If you have multiple IVs and you want IRFs for all endogenous variables, add `mult`
+* Add `nodraw` for no graphs

+To recap and list all of the things that are stored following the command
+* matrix results: the coeficients that are plotted
+* matrix ic: the bands on the coeficients
+* results and ic are also stored as variables, along with lagged variables if that option is chosen
+* matrix se: the standard errors
+* scalar min_lambda: the $\lambda$ parameter chosen through cross-validation

 ## Future Development

 Please [email me](mailto:ptb8zf@virginia.edu) if you have any comments or feature requests.
 I will be updating it this summer as I work through a couple projects.
 Some things I have planned

-* a standalone lproj command that has output similar to `reg`
-* IV with multiple plots
 * more customizability: confidence bands, graphs, ability to have different lag lengths across controls
 * error messages that are common practice in stata packages (e.g., if Lag() is specified but data not loaded with time series format)